Atomwise raises $123 million to accelerate drug discovery with AI

 Atomwise also leads the Chemistry for Academic Drug Discovery Startups (CADDS) ecosystem, a program designed to help universities and academic researchers build startups in preclinical drug discovery.
 In partnership with Y Combinator, Charles River, and others, Atomwise offers guidance in the areas of drug development, along with free resources and tools.

-Atomwise claims that to date, its over 285 partnerships have produced 17 patent-pending applications and several peer-reviewed publications.
+Atomwise claims its over 285 partnerships have already produced 17 patent-pending applications and several peer-reviewed publications.
 The company estimates its corporate partner deals are worth $5.5 billion, and Atomwise recently announced 15 research collaborations with universities to explore broad-spectrum therapies for COVID-19, targeting 15 unique and novel mechanisms of action.

 Sanabil Investments and returning investor B Capital Group led the series B round, with participation from returning investors DCVC, BV, Tencent, Y Combinator, Dolby Ventures, and AME Cloud Ventures.
 (This brings the company’s total raised to almost $175 million, following a $45 million round in March 2018.)
 San Francisco-based Atomwise — a graduate of Nvidia’s Inception accelerator — says it has had more than 1,000 inbound applications over the past 12 months from academic and commercial research teams interested in using AtomNet for drug discovery.